Parent Orientation FAQs

-This year's Family Orientation program is offered in two, one-day sessions: July 15 and July 18.
+This year's Parent Orientation program is offered in two, one-day sessions: July 13 and July 16.
 These are identical programs and you choose only one session to attend.

--Is there a cost to attend Family Orientation?
+-Is there a cost to attend Parent Orientation?

 -I live in the Western New York area.
-Should I attend the Family Orientation?
+Should I attend the Parent Orientation?